mihaioltean/Variable-Angle-Solar-System/README.md

-# A Variable-angle solar system
+# A variable-angle solar system

 ## Motivation